JoshuaWise/javascript-ultimate/README.md

 Also, each version comes with two JavaScript flavors: `JavaScript`, and `JavaScript (DOM)`.

 You can use `JavaScript` when writing Node.js or other JavaScript applications.
-It includes only bare JavaScript - it doesn't highlight things that are in the DOM.
+It includes only native JavaScript - it doesn't highlight things that are in the DOM.
 The `JavaScript (DOM)` language is available for when you're writing front-end scripts.
 You can switch between these whenever you want.